Our pilot, Matt in the R44 helicopter taking off on the moraine on the Black Rapids Glacier that will be our campsite for the next 15 days.

 Day 10 – Bear wastes day.

 We were packing up to head out of camp when a large black bear came strolling down the glacier.
 We tried to track it, but lost sight after a while.
 We made the decision to stay in camp since we weren’t too keen on it getting our food.
-We had an emergency stash of food in a bear container, but I wasn’t too keen on the idea of eating rice and soup for the rest of the trip.
+We had an emergency stash of food in a bear container, but I wasn’t too thrilled on the idea of eating rice and soup for the rest of the trip.
 By late afternoon I was fairly convinced it had moved out of the area so headed out to do some GPS and reflector maintenance.
 It was the last we saw of the bear.

 Black bear out on the ice